Top of the page

 If you decide to take medicine to help your pain during labour, here are some medicines that may be used.

-You get a shot of medicine to numb the area if your doctor needs to make a cut to widen the vaginal opening.
+You get a shot of medicine to numb the area and relieve pain around the vaginal opening.

-A doctor can inject medicine into a space around the spinal cord.
+A doctor injects medicine into a space around the spinal cord.
 This is called an epidural.
-It can be used during Labour to numb your lower body.
-But lack of feeling sometimes makes it harder to push.
+It's used during labour to numb your lower body.
 A spinal block is an injection of pain medicine into the spinal fluid.
 It quickly and fully numbs the pelvic area.
-In some cases, a doctor may combine a spinal block with an epidural.
+In some cases, a doctor combines a spinal block with an epidural.

 These are pain relievers given through a vein or as a shot in the muscle.
-They include nalbuphine (Nubain) and fentanyl.
-They can ease anxiety and pain.
+They can help ease anxiety and pain.
 But they don't stop pain completely.
-Usually they aren't used right before delivery because they can slow the baby's breathing.

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if: